-- 2.9.
-The Planning Practice Guidance, Housing and Economic Land Assessment, recommends that the study area should preferably be a sub-regional Housing Market Area and functional economic market area, but may be a local planning authority area, where appropriate.
-It also recommends that where possible the HELAA is undertaken jointly with other local authorities within the sub-regional Housing Market Area, through a Housing Market Partnership where one has been established and a functional economic market exists. - 2.10.
-It has not been practical to undertake a joint study with the other authorities in the Thames Gateway South Essex, as each has a different timetable for the production of Local Plan and are at different stages in HELAA production.
-However, should this opportunity arise in the future, the Council will consider it on its merits, at that time. - 2.11.
-The Council has, however, actively participated in joint projects in the Thames Gateway South Essex (TGSE) including the major review of the Strategic Housing Market Assessment (SHMA).
-Also the Council has contributed to the TGSE Economic Growth Strategy, TGSE Planning and Transport Strategy and have also submitted a growth deal with the South Essex Local Enterprise Partnership. - 2.12.
-Furthermore, provided that each Local Authority generally follows the method set out in the Planning Practice Guidance, there should be no significant problems aggregating the information to cover the market area and/or sub-region at a later date.
+- 2.8 The PPG for the HELAA, recommends that the study area should preferably be a sub-regional Housing Market Area and functional economic market area, but may be a local planning authority area, where appropriate.
+It also recommends that where possible the HELAA is undertaken jointly with other local authorities within the sub-regional Housing Market Area, through a Housing Market Partnership where one has been established and a functional economic market exists. - 2.9 It has not been practical to undertake a joint study with the other authorities in the Thames Gateway South Essex (TGSE), as each has a different timetable for the production of their Local Plan and are at different stages in their HELAA production.
+However, should this opportunity arise in the future, the Council will consider it on its merits, at that time. - 2.10 The Council has, however, actively participated in joint projects across South Essex including work on the Strategic Housing Market Assessment (SHMA), an Economic Development Needs Assessment and a Retail Needs Assessment.
+Joint work is also underway on other pieces of infrastructure and environmental evidence base, and on developing a Strategic Planning Framework. - 2.11 Furthermore, provided that each local authority generally follows the method set out in the PPG, there should be no significant problems aggregating the information to cover the market area and/or sub-region at a later date.